 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

-Following the capture of Seville by Ferdinand III, the mosque was consecrated as a cathedral in 1248.
-The later Gothic temple took over a century to build, with the last stone laid in 1506.
+Following the capture of Seville by Ferdinand III in 1248, this mosque was consecrated as a Christan church, similar to the mosque-church in Granada.
+The later Gothic cathedral took over a century to build, with the last stone laid in 1506.

 The sole survivors of the original Moorish structure are the Lizard Door, Pardon Door, La Giralda and the Patio de los Naranjos.

-This UNESCO-listed building is one of Seville’s highlights and attracts visitors in their droves.
-As you won’t want to risk getting stuck in an epic queue, do yourself a huge favour and buy your ticket in advance.
+This is one of Seville’s highlights and attracts visitors in their droves.
+As you won’t want to risk getting stuck in an epic queue, do yourself a huge favour and buy your Seville Cathedral ticket in advance.

 >>> CLICK HERE TO BUY YOUR SKIP-THE-LINE TICKET